thaum-io/language-of-leadership/_posts/2020-08-15-sentiment-of-leaders.md

 by: 'Thaum'
 icon: 'help-circle'
 questions:
-  - question: ''How did the tone of speech change with each prime minster from Chifley to Turnbull?''
+  - question: 'How did the tone of speech change with each prime minster from Chifley to Turnbull?'
     answer: <a href="assets/img/speech_sentiment_pm/allpm_hierarchy_0.png"><img src="assets/img/speech_sentiment_pm/allpm_hierarchy_0.png"><a>

   - question: 'What major emotions are detected from each prime minister's communications with the public?'